 A party directly affected by an arbitration award can file an application with the Board for review of the award.
 They must:

 - File a written application with the Board, including a copy of the arbitration award and any other supporting documents, within 15 calendar days after the date of the award

-- Make sure the application complies with the Labour Relations Board Rules (see, in particular, Rule 28, 2(2) and 2(3))
+- Make sure the application complies with the Labour Relations Board Rules, in particular, Rules 28, 2(2), 2(3)